 Levels of interoperability

 For many applications, users need to be able to integrate spatial data from multiple sources.
-For example, several disparate sources of data relating to the same object such as two road data sets that cover two adjacent areas, or disparate data sets that characterise different phenomena e.g. hydrology and land cover.
+For example, different sources of data relating to the same object, such as two road data sets that cover two adjacent areas, or disparate data sets that characterise different phenomena e.g. hydrology and land cover.
 However, data integration and use is problematic as spatial data is produced for different purposes at different scales, using different methods at different times, by different organisations using different systems, and is typically delivered in different formats.

-To address these challenges and facilitate user’s access to and use of spatial data, we aim to make it interoperable.
+To address these challenges and facilitate users’ access to and use of spatial data, we aim to make it interoperable.
 Interoperability is ‘the ability to transfer and use information in a uniform and efficient manner across multiple organisations and information technology systems’ (Australian Government Information Management Office (AGIMO) 2006 p.
 3).

 Interoperability touches on social as well as technical concerns as institutions and communities need to participate in the development of standards and agree to adopt them.